IoTOpen/edge-app-schneider-value-formatter/README.md

 # Edge app Schneider formatter

-This app subscribes to messages from sensors with `schneider.point_id` set in meta-data.
-All messages received wil be republished on a Schneider subsystem topic with the `pointid` value also set in the MQTT payload.
+This app subscribes to messages from sensors with `schneider.point_id` and `schneider.building_id` set in meta-data.
+All messages received wil be republished on a Schneider subsystem topic with the `pointid` value set in the MQTT payload.

-Messages created by this app are published on a subsystem topic in the format `obj/schneider/<point-id>/<function-type>`.
+Messages created by this app are published on a subsystem topic in the format `obj/schneider/<building-id>/<function-type>`.

 ## Example